The words "Troop 4" bring many different memories to my mind...

 If as webmaster I were to make any attempt to raise funds for the troop through or connected to said content directly, even if the funds raised by said content all went to the troop fund, it would still be in a legal gray area that could result in legal action by the BSA.
 The BSA is tightly controlling of its IP and has strict rules for fundraising, so we're not going to make any attempt to sell anything or have any ads or any such thing, on this website.
 You won't be seeing anything that even remotely suggests we're making a profit on anything in this website.
 We won't accept donations here either.
 The only thing that I can do here which might raise funding for Troop 4 [indirectly] is described on this page.

-This website, then, in summary, is being paid for and maintained at a loss by the webmaster, which means I'm pouring hundreds of dollars of my personal reserves into the website and the media content on it, and towards the troop fund in general, in an effort to maintain enthusiasm for the group and keep it from going under.
+This website, then, in summary, is being paid for and maintained at a loss by the webmaster, which means I'm pouring or already have poured hundreds of dollars of my personal reserves into the website and the media content which I intend to post on it, and towards the troop fund in general, in an effort to maintain enthusiasm for the group and keep it from going under.
 I will ask for nothing from you except this: If you are actually in the Houston area, and you have a son who might be interested in this program, I encourage you to visit us during one of our more exciting events and take a look at what we're doing.
 It could be a lot of fun and hopefully you'll enjoy this enough to stick around.